Create your first ticket

 - Call the

-SendBird.init()method using the copied
+SendbirdChat.init(InitParams)method using the copied

 - Call the

-Note: If you initiate the
+Note: If you call

-SendBirdinstance initiated by a different
+SendbirdChat.init(InitParams)with a different

-SendBird.connect() and the
+SendbirdChat.connect() and the

-SendBird.authenticate() methods with their user ID used in Sendbird Chat.
+USER_ID used in Sendbird Chat.

 Until a customer sends the first message, agents can’t see the ticket on the dashboard.
-When a conversation starts, the ticket is assigned to an available agent by the Desk server while messages are sent and received through the Chat SDK.
+When the customer initiates conversation by sending a message, the ticket is assigned to an available agent by the Desk server while messages are sent and received through the Chat SDK.

 Note: Because the

-SendBirdinstance in a client app is connected to Sendbird server, Desk related events are delivered to the Chat SDK's event handlers.
-The event handlers receive callbacks from the server through the
+SendbirdChatinstance in a client app is connected to the Sendbird server, Desk-related events are delivered to the Chat SDK's event handlers.
+The event handlers receive callbacks from the server through event callback methods such as